-Sedona is one of our favorite spots to escape to as a family.
-There are so many incredible places to explore and fun activities to do.
-We’re excited to share our top favorite things to do in Sedona with kids!
+Sedona is one of our favorite spots to escape to as a family and we have been there countless times over the years.
+There are so many incredible places to explore and fun activities to do, keep reading to discover our favorite things to do in Sedona with kids!

 *Disclaimer: This post contains affiliate links.
 If you make a purchase or book a reservation through the provided link then we will receive a small commission at no extra cost to you.
 We really appreciate your support!